 - Make sure the cookie dough is soft enough to work with.
 If your chocolate cookie dough is on the crumblier side, be sure to add a teaspoon or two of milk to help make it smoother.
 It will be much easier to wrap it around the filling if it’s soft.

-- Roll tops in sugar.
-I’m sure the extra sugar on top isn’t strictly necessary, but I love that it adds a little fun crunch to the texture.
-Plus the cookies look extra pretty and sparkly.
-So I wouldn’t skip this step when making these peanut butter stuffed chocolate cookies!
+- Roll the tops in sugar.
+This step isn’t strictly necessary, but I love how it adds a fun crunch and makes the cookies look extra pretty and sparkly.
+I wouldn’t skip it when making these peanut butter stuffed chocolate cookies!

 More Peanut Butter Chocolate Recipes